 - Customizable reports to match organizational requirements.

-- Provides historical data analysis for trend identification.
+- Provides historical data analysis to identify trends.

 - Resource Tagging: